Convergence of the Weighted Yamabe Flow: Longtime existence

 Then, there exists a constant $C$, depending only on $g$, $\phi$ and $P$, such that

 Moreover, we have

 \end{lem} \begin{proof} Fix $r>0$ sufficiently small.
-Notice that the weighted Laplacian $\Delta_{g, \phi}$ has the same leading term as the classical Laplacian.
+Notice that the weighted Laplacian $\Delta_{\phi}$ has the same second-order terms as the classical Laplacian.
 The difference only occurs on lower order terms.
 Therefore, the weak Harnack inequality for linear elliptic equations \cite[Theorem 8.18]{DN01} can still hold in the weighted case, i.e. we obtain

 for some constant $L_0$.\\ The assertion follows from the same argument as that in \cite[Proposition A.2]{Brendle05}. \end{proof} \begin{prop} Given any $T>0$, we can find positive constants $C(T)$ and $c(T)$ such that